 Say bye to “Auto”

 Stop.
 Just stop.
 I don’t know any other way to say it.
 The number one sign of an amateur photographer is their constant use of “Auto Mode”.
 Don’t get me wrong, when I first got my DSLR auto was my homie.
 He was always there, always ready, and knew exactly what to do when I had no idea what I was doing.
 I have to tell you, “Auto” is not your friend.
 You will never have complete control of your pictures using auto mode.
 My first day at New England School of Photography we learned basic SLR camera settings.
 These are the settings I start with every single photoshoot.
 I was taught to set my camera to these settings before every shoot so I know exactly what every button/feature is doing.
 Start with the DSLR Essential Settings and adjust according.
-If you need this free checklist click here and download it from my blog post "How To Look Like A Professional Photographer When You Have No Idea What You're Doing.
+If you need this free checklist click here and download it from my blog post "How To Take Pictures Like A Pro."

 click to tweet